mikhaill/mikhaill.github.io/1_Introduction.md

 - Prospects and Customers – It has to align with your customers business models
 - Messaging – Pricing messages to prospects what kind of customer you’re looking for and it has to align with your product marketing message
-- Market Position– Competition, substitutions and customer’s lifecycle have to be taken into account for setting your pricing.
+- Market Position – Competition, substitutions and customer’s lifecycle have to be taken into account for setting your pricing.
 - Changes – Customers do not like change, especially when it’s a price increase

 There is no simple formula or a 3-step process to help with pricing you product.
 I hope to show the different approaches and implications of various decisions to help you form a solid foundation for coming up with a pricing strategy for your products.
-A pricing strategy is something that can’t be figured out in an hour, it requires research and analysis.

 The one assumption I’m making is that you already know the product positioning for your offering.

 Before we can talk pricing, there needs to be a clear product marketing position that pricing supports.
 If you haven’t figured out your product positioning, do it now, because a misalignment between pricing and position will quickly kill your sales.

+If you don't take product positioning seriously, if will most likely kill your startup.
+Check out roundup of some startup post mortems [here](https://www.cbinsights.com/blog/startup-failure-post-mortem/) or [here](http://autopsy.io/) and look at the most common reason for failure?
+It's the "lack of product to market fit".

 Product positioning is an important part of a product marketing strategy.
 If you try to be everything to everyone, you may not succeed with anyone.
 A specific position helps buyers understand where the product fits in terms what it offers, and how it compares with the competition.